 If you've ever inherited a system with outdated or missing integration documentation, you know the pain.
 Hours spent tracing connections, reverse-engineering data flows, and interviewing colleagues who "might remember" how things work.

-In this article, we'll explore strategies for creating integration documentation that stays relevant and actually helps your teams.
+In this article, we'll explore strategies for creating integration and data lineage documentation that stays relevant and actually helps your teams.

 The Documentation Dilemma